-Paestum, ancient Poseidonia.
+Paestum, the ancient Poseidonia.
 Between the history of Magna Grecia and long sandy beaches.
-An area to discover.
+A territory to be discovered.

-Founded by the Greeks around 600 BC, originally called Poseidon, Poseidon, or Neptune, god of the sea, whom the city was dedicated to.
-Between 400 and 273 forward was occupied by an Italic population of Lucania.
-In 273 it became a Roman colony under the name of Paestum.
+Founded by the Greeks around 600 BC, it was initially called Poseidonia, from Poseidon, or Neptune, the god of the sea, to whom the city had been dedicated.
+Between 400 and 273 BC, it was occupied by the Italic population of the Lucanians.
+In 273 BC it became a Roman colony with the name of Paestum.

 In addition to the cultural value, the importance of Paestum is linked to the excellent state of conservation of the assets, starting with the surrounding walls, built by the Greeks and then strengthened by the Lucanians and Romans.